strikefreedom17/CarND-Term1-Advanced-Lane-Lines-KKP/README.md

 The code for this step is contained in the first code cell of the IPython notebook located in "Main_Advanced_Lane_Finding.ipynb".

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Note, the calibration chessboard image files include 9x6 corners, unlike the 8x6 corners used in the lesson.
+First, the object points and imgpoints are introduced as follows.
+The object points are the (x,y,z) coordinates of the chessboard corners in the world where the imgpoints are the (x,y) coordinateds of corresponding corner on the image plane, assuming z=0.
+I use the command "cv2.findChessboardCorners" to find all corners in the image plane.
+Then, append objp to objpoints, and corners to imgpoints.
+Finally for this step, I use "cv2.calibrateCamera" to calculate the camera calibration mapping.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+cv2.drawChessboardCorners will draw each corner points on the image plane like this:
 ![alt text][image1]

 ### Pipeline (single images)